Dr. Margaret Weiss was interviewed on News1130 Radio by News 1130 Anchor Ben Wilson Twitter, staff bio for ADHD Awareness Week in BC.

 Ben did 4 Interviews on ADHD In BC During ADHD Awareness Week Starting Tues Oct 15th at 7.05pm and going until Friday October 18th.
 Thank Ben and special thanks to News1130′s Bruce Claggett for helping to make this happen.
 Bruce’s staff bio.

 She has created an ADHD rating scale, The Weiss Functional Impairment Scale, written a book on ADHD, ADHD in Adulthood: A Guide to Current Theory, Diagnosis, and Treatment and is on the board for CADDRA.
-She now runs a private clinic in West Vancouver, The Weiss Clinic for ADHD Care.
+She ran a private ADHD clinic in West Vancouver.

 ADHD Awareness Week

-UBC’s Dr. Margaret Weiss is a pre-eminant expert on the condition
+UBC’s Dr. Margaret Weiss is a pre-eminent expert on the condition

 VANCOUVER (NEWS1130) – All this week the News1130 Evening Show is marking ADHD Awareness Week with a series of interviews with experts in the condition, such as people who help support and coach those with it, and people who have ADHD themselves.

 We wrap up our series with Dr. Margaret Weiss, a clinical professor of psychiatry at UBC and author who’s one of the pre-eminent experts on the condition.

 By definition, it’s a condition that is considered to be a developmental and neurobiological disorder.
 Genetic and neurological differences lead to hyperactivity.
 Not just motor-functions but talking too much, feeling restless inside, always being on the go, difficulty focusing and attention and finally, impulsivity.
 These are often people who are stimulus seeking and will try anything before realizing the consequences.